sschaub/cps209/README.md

 This repository contains examples and other CpS 209 Course Resources.

-To copy this folder to your computer, open a command prompt and use **git clone** to clone the examples.
+## Downloading Files

+You can download these files to your computer by clicking the green Code button and choosing Download Zip.

+## Cloning with git

+You can use **git clone** to clone this repository so you can easily download updates.

 For example, type the following in Windows command prompt to download the cps209 folder to your desktop.
 ```